Hard facts or big dreams?

 Sagi

-What makes people value one thing over another?
+What makes people see value in a thing?

-I explore this question in my short, mostly visual emails, crafted through my lens as a B2B communication consultant.
-Join me for insights on effective communication, marketing, psychology, and the philosophy of value.
+I explore this question in my short, partly visual emails, crafted through my lens as a pitch designer in deep-tech.
+Join me for insights on effective communication, marketing, design, psychology, and the philosophy of value.

-Read more from What makes people value one thing over another?
+Read more from What makes people see value in a thing?